Figures

 caption="Blake's illustration for “The Tyger”."

-Multiple images and alt text
+Multiple images and titles and alt text

 You can have multiple images in the same figure.
 Include each image’s filename in a comma-separated list.

-Each image needs its own alt text.
-To do this, include each image’s alt text in order, separated by |.
+Each image needs its own alt text, and can have its own title.
+To do this for alt text, include each image’s alt text in order, separated by |.
+Do the same for title if each image has a different title.

 {% include figure